ewallace/ewallace.github.io/manual/_posts/2026-01-07-meetings-overview.md

 Meetings are in person where preferable, although it is usually possible to join by zoom, using the same [lab meeting link](https://ed-ac-uk.zoom.us/j/87317539855).
 Check the lab calendar or slack for the password.
 Please give enough notice (2 hours) if you will join a meeting by zoom, so that someone can set it up.

+*Note Jan 2026 - the university is stopping paying zoom sometime soon so presumably we will have to move online meetings to microsoft teams.*

 # Lab meetings for everyone (weekly)